QuentinRa/blog.quentinra.dev/info/java/tests/code.md

 open failed (so put it in the catch).

-If you don't make any assertions in a @Test method, then in most cases the test is considered as a Failure.
+If you don't make any assertions in a @Test method, then in most cases, the test is considered a failure.

-Every assert method have an argument ``message`` to send with the Exception a pertinent error message.
+Every assert method has an argument usually called ``message`` to send with the Exception a pertinent error message.

 You can annotate a method with